 The forms are also available from the Environment Department, Galway City Council.

 Are businesses allowed to enter the competition?

 Yes.
 Businesses are encouraged to enter.
 The categories available to enter are civic buildings including colleges, hotels, churches and places of worship, garages, shops/supermarkets, registered guest houses, industrial estates, commercial/retail parks.
 Businesses are judged on shopfronts/floral displays and garden lawns, if present.
-If you would like more information, please contact the Environment Education Officer, Fiona Coen, on email@example.com.
+If you would like more information, please contact the Environment Section in Galway City Council - 091 536 400 or email@example.com

 What is the closing date?

 The closing date for the 2018 Competition is Thursday 31st May 2018.